swjones/swjones.github.io/music.md

 I've been playing and making music for a long time.
 Here are some of my current projects.

-Solo jazz noodlings
----
-Some performances, generally of standards, are [here on YouTube](https://www.youtube.com/channel/UC3ZWIGMG6HZFz-5yePfdZ2A).

 Temples Of Pluto
 ---
 [www.templesofpluto.com](www.templesofpluto.com)

 Writing, recording and performing original music with elements of funk, jazz, soul and blues with Juan Aniceto, Bryan Bakevich, Joe Hecker and Kevin Sennott.

-You can hear our music on all major streaming platforms or on our website linked above.
+You can hear our music on all major streaming platforms.

+<iframe src="https://open.spotify.com/embed/album/0AoOgrH4Gsdl45BjwQeOGu" width="100%" height="380" frameBorder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+Solo jazz noodlings
+---
+Some performances, generally of standards, are [here on YouTube](https://www.youtube.com/channel/UC3ZWIGMG6HZFz-5yePfdZ2A).

 Interlaken
 ---